Jennifer Scalora Biography

 Jennifer spent five very busy years at the Population Research Center before moving to her UT Austin dream job at the Plan II Honors program.
 The first three years at Plan II, Jennifer was an academic adviser.
 She was the Director of Plan II Admissions for the next fourteen years.

 Jennifer received two particularly meaningful awards while at UT Austin: Outstanding Service by a Staff Member from the College of Liberal Arts, and a University Staff Excellence Award.
 Staff excellence awards honor and recognize the contributions of non-teaching employees who have had a significant impact on the University.

 After participating on the Executive Committee for four years, Jennifer served as the president of the University of Texas Chapter of the Honors Society of Phi Kappa Phi from 2010 to 2014.
 She maintains her PKP membership and stays active within the association.
 She established and directed the UT Honors Admissions Group (HAGs), connecting representatives from all UT Austin honors programs and from the University's Office of Admissions to collaborate on the University’s honors application processes, and was also a member of the UT Austin Honors Advisers Group.

-Jennifer is a currently a member of the Texas Association for College Admission Counseling (TACAC), the Higher Education Consultants Association (HECA) and the National Association for College Admission Counseling (NACAC).
-She is also a former member of the National Academic Advising Association (NACADA).
+Jennifer is currently a member of the Texas Association for College Admission Counseling (TACAC), the Higher Education Consultants Association (HECA).
+She is a former member of the National Association for College Admission Counseling (NACAC) and the National Academic Advising Association (NACADA).